Looking for a Car Accident Doctor?

 The nature of the injuries is variable, but generally what happens is that various soft tissues actually tear, microscopically.
 For example, the whiplash trauma, to and fro, can cause tearing of muscles, ligaments, tendons, blood vessels, lymphatics, nerves and any other soft tissue.
 Usually these are not gross/large enough to be appreciable on diagnostic imaging.
 But studies on cadavers have shown these tears microscopically.

-It is important to get an examination as soon as possible after an auto collision, for several reasons.
+It is important to get an examination with a doctor after car accident, for several reasons.
 First, you may not be aware of your injuries until a doctor has you do certain provocative movements, or until a doctor moves you passively to see what latent pain may be provoked by certain movements.
 Oftentimes, patients avoid certain postures and activities after an accident, so they may not be aware of their injuries.

-Also, from a medicolegal standpoint, the longer you wait to get treatment or an examination, the more likely the insurance company is to argue that you did not have any injuries.
+Also, from a medicolegal standpoint, the longer you wait to get treatment or an examination, the more likely the insurance company will argue that you did not have any injuries.

 Some people who have pain after an auto collision, will hope that the pain goes away with time.
 While this may occur, sometimes it does not.
 In fact, sometimes the pain persists or even gets worse over time, as you spend more time doing your usual work and home activities and postures.
 So you should at least seek an evaluation as soon as possible after an auto collision.